Amira-Ali/Amira-Ali/README.md

  👀 I’m interested in turning raw information into valuable and actionable insights!

- 🌱 I’m currently learning ML with Python
+ 🌱 I’m currently doing MSc in data science @ Northumbria uinversity

- 💞️ I’m looking to collaborate with other ML practitioners
+ 💞️ I’d love to spread the knowledge acquired through hands-on projects

  📫 How to reach me: